shawnzhangyx/PePr/README.md

 * Single-end: BED, BAM, SAM.
 * Paired-end: BAM, SAM.
 The files must be sorted by the read names.
 Users can use `samtools sort -n sample.bam sample.sorted_by_name` to sort the file.

+### Scripts to call PePr
+The following scripts are available after the installation and can be called directly from bash console/terminal.
+* **PePr**: the main PePr function.
+Will run the entire pipline incluing the parameter estimation and statistical testing. *This does not include post-processing step.
+* **PePr-preprocess**: PePr preprocess function.
+Will only run the parameter estimation step and output a parameter file for the user to use.
+Users could use/modify the parameter file and then run **PePr** main function with it.
+* **PePr-postprocess**: PePr postprocess function.
+This function will take PePr peaks and remove suspected false positives using the peak shapes.
+The ChIP and input files of the group where the peaks from are required for this function.
+For example, chip1 and input1 files will be needed for chip1_peaks.
+This function loads all of the reads into memory, so if you don't have enough memory on your machine, you don't have to give PePr all ChIP/input files.
+2 to 3 files might suffice under certain circumstances.

 ### Basic Usage Examples
 *Warning: These are working examples with minimal required parameters.
 For the best performance (or to avoid bad fitting) on your data, please read this manual carefully and choose the right parameters.*